Graham · North-West Highlands

 - Groban is rated 4/5 (challenging) on the OutdoorSCOT scale.
 The standard route covers about 14km with 614m of ascent and takes most walkers 4-7 hours.
 Terrain: Stalkers' track in to the loch then trackless heather, peat hags and short grass.

-- Where do I park for Groban?
+- Where should I park to climb Groban?

 - Standard parking is at NH162761 near Ullapool.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-- When is the best time to climb Groban?
+- When should I climb Groban?

 - The standard good-weather months for Groban are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.